forgotten-pillar/fp-notes/content/doctrine/plan-of-slavation/from-all-eternity.md

 > See [[the-beginning-problem|The Beginning Problem]] for more data that Christ is eternal yet has a beginning. *TLDR*: [[Incomprehensible Mysteries#Mystery of the Sonship of Christ|it is a mistery]]!

 > [!example]- Further study
-> See [[The Order of Heaven - By the Bible]] study to examine the glory of Christ as the only begotten of the Father.
+> See [[the-order-of-heaven-by-the-bible|The Order of Heaven - By the Bible]] study to examine the glory of Christ as the only begotten of the Father.